Creative education: Creative Problem Solving (CPS)

 The CPS method is a more explicit form of cultivating creativity and uses divergent and convergent thinking skills.
 Students are asked to brainstorm, plan ahead, and find solutions.
 Instead of changing an entire curriculum to be creative focused, this method is a more obvious way to teach students how to critically approach assignments.

 The Torrance Incubation Model (TIM)

 The Torrance Incubation Model (TIM), developed by Paul E. Torrance is made up of three stages: 1) Heighten Anticipation 2) Deepen Expectations 3) Extend the Learning.
 This model was created to allow instructors to integrate creativity into their lessons without affecting the subject material.
 Instead of having to put aside time to teach creativity, teachers can use the TIM model to address the subject and creativity at the same time.
 The teaching model also aspires to help teachers teach better and to increase interest in students.

+Analogical Creative Dialogue (DAC)

+Within Spanish-language educational literature, educator Saturnino de la Torre proposed Diálogo Analógico Creativo (Analogical Creative Dialogue, DAC) as a structured classroom sequence that uses analogy generation, perspective shifting and guided evaluation to turn initial intuitions into applicable proposals in group settings.
+The procedure has been used in higher education contexts and discussed alongside other creative teaching strategies that combine divergent and convergent phases.